-The castle was probably built in the 13th century on the site of an earlier timber stronghold.
-It was one of the many strongholds located on Váh and guarding the ford and borders of the Kingdom of Hungary.
-Its strength is evidenced by the fact that it was not captured by the Mongols in 1241.
-Initially, castle was in the hands of the Hungarian monarchs, who entrusted its management to the żupans, but in 1296 it got into the hands of Matthew Csák, the most powerful of the then Hungarian aristocrats, who rebuilt the castle into his residence.
+Beckov Castle (Castrum Blundix, Blundus, Blondich) was erected in the 13th century on the site of an earlier timber stronghold.
+It was one of the many castles located at Váh and guarding river crossings and the borders of the Kingdom of Hungary.
+Its strength was confirmed by the fact that it was not captured by the Mongols in 1241.
+Initially, it was in the hands of the Hungarian monarchs, who entrusted its management to the żupans, but in 1296 it got into the hands of Matthew Csák, the most powerful of the then Hungarian aristocrats, who rebuilt the castle into his residence and strengthened its fortifications.
 After the death of Csák in 1321, the castle again became a royal estate and was administered by castellans.
-According to some sources, in 1379, the castle and Beckov received the Bánffy family for they loyal service.
+According to some sources, in 1379, the castle and Beckov goods received the Bánffy family for their loyal service.